 The mapping of concerns and emerging themes provides the information for locality partnerships to develop proportionate and co-ordinated plans to reduce risk through a contextual safeguarding model.
 Each locality in Derbyshire has developed a local safeguarding partnership group.

 National and local policies and procedures require arrangements to be in place to support vulnerable children.
 Such arrangements need to be responsive to the identified need and have clear governance and escalation structures within them.
 The overarching DSCB Information Sharing Agreement provides the framework to support this structure.
-It's available in the Derby and Derbyshire Safeguarding Children Boards' Procedures Manual.
+It's available in the Derby and Derbyshire Safeguarding Children Partnership Procedures Manual.

 Locality CRE and missing panels